 There will be two 90-minute exams evenly distributed throughout the semester.
-Exams are given at the start of class and will be monitored over Zoom.
-You must be present during the exam times.
+Exams are given at the start of class and will be monitored.

 Calculators

 You must have a scientific calculator for exams and quizzes.
 Cell phone calculators or Internet calculators will not be permitted under any circumstances.